takujiusui/takujiusui.github.io/systems.md

 ---
 ![system](images/system-banner.png)

-To answer foundational and contemporary questions at the intersection of ecology and evolution, my current research uses duckweed communities (Lemnaceae) as model plants in high-throughput and rigorous experiments in the lab, greenhouse, and natural freshwater systems.
+To answer foundational and contemporary questions at the intersection of ecology and evolution, much of my current research uses duckweed plants (and also their microbial symbionts) as model communities in high-throughput and rigorous experiments in the lab, greenhouse, and natural freshwater systems.

-### High-throughput experimental evolution
+### High-throughput lab-experimental evolution
 In the lab, I use experimental (co-)evolution of competing duckweed species, as well as co-evolution between duckweeds and their (mostly beneficial) microbial symbionts, to experimentally tease apart population, evolutionary, and community processes over space and in real-time.
-The rapid generation time of duckweeds (2-7 days) make these plants highly amenable to experimental evolution, and sterile techniques can be used for the experimental removal or manipulation of host-associated microbial communities.
-My collaborators and I are currently integrating robot-operated, phenotyping systems with machine-learning approaches to track plant growth, phenotypes, and individual-level lineages across space and over time.
+The rapid generation time of common duckweeds (2-7 days), the presence of naturally co-occurring and competing species, and the ease at which we can manipulate host-associated microbiomes, make this system highly suitable for experimental evolution work in communities.
+Together with [Megan Frederickson](http://mutualism.ca/) (University of Toronto), I am currently integrating robot-operated phenotyping systems with machine-learning approaches to track plants at the individual lineage-level across space and over time.

 ![labexperiments](images/lab-exp.png)